- Sphere Engine overview

 Important: For full access to Sphere Engine APIs and configuration options please register for a Sphere Engine account by filling in the sign-up form.
 After completing the registration form, please activate your account using the link sent to your email.

-What modules it consist of?
+What modules does it consist of?

 Sphere Engine is divided into three modules: